kkwangecon/kkwangecon.github.io/index.md

 Welcome to my website!

-I am Kangkai Wang (王慷楷), a Ph.D. candidate in Economics at the [Guanghua School of Management](https://en.gsm.pku.edu.cn/), [Peking University](https://english.pku.edu.cn/) and I expect to graduate in June 2025.
+I am Kangkai Wang (王慷楷), an Econ Ph.D. candidate at the [Guanghua School of Management](https://en.gsm.pku.edu.cn/), [Peking University](https://english.pku.edu.cn/) and I expect to graduate in June 2025.

 My research interests lie in leveraging large-scale datasets and combining design-based (reduced-form) and model-based (structural) approaches to explore topics in urban economics, environmental economics, and empirical industrial organization.